JGLsite/JGLsite/README.md

 When running the app in development mode, the browser console logs whether your `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` variables were detected.
 If they are missing, the application falls back to demo data.

-Check the console to confirm that your credentials are loaded and the Supabase client initializes properly.
+Additional `[auth]` and `[supabase]` messages now show the steps taken when the application checks the current session and loads the user profile.
+Watch the console to confirm that your credentials load correctly and the Supabase client initializes without errors.

 ## 🗄️ Database Schema